floragunncom/search-guard-docs/_docs/snapshots.md

 cat example-pki-scripts/kirk.crt.pem example-pki-scripts/ca/chain-ca.pem > chain.pem
 ```

-## Enabling snapshot and restore for regular users (ES 5.x and above only)
+## Enabling snapshot and restore for regular users

 If you want to allow snapshot and restore requests also for regular users without an admin certificate, you need to enable this feature explicitly in `elasticsearch.yml`: